-Eligibility requirements are tied to income requirements that change year-to-year.
+Eligibility requirements are tied to income levels that change year-to-year and for Child Care options, verification of the child's U.S. citizenship or immigration status is also a requirement (but not for Head Start).
+Note, some families do not have to show proof of income for Head Start (for example, students in temporary housing).
 The following teams can serve as a resource to help families understand if they are likely eligible for these services:

-- For more information about Child Care eligibility, please contact Ccapplication@schools.nyc.gov. - For more information about Head Start eligibility, please contact HeadStart@schools.nyc.gov.
+- For more information about Child Care eligibility, please contact CCapplication@schools.nyc.gov. - For more information about Head Start eligibility, please contact HeadStart@schools.nyc.gov.